apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   that faster than 9 seconds without having the loot walls sometimes get softlocked on the next activation.
 Still, the spawn-in time is much quicker, and 9sec is a 1.5x speed increase at the end, too.
-* The door you have to slide under to retrieve the umbrella for Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.
 * The locker holding Ember's tools, in Freddie's lair in Impound Deluxe, doesn't open all the way when BUD Bot opens it up for you.
   The tools are still easily-grabbable, though.